Cotton Fields: Lyrics

 The original lyrics, written by Lead Belly, state that the fields are "down in Louisiana, just ten miles from Texarkana".
 Later versions (e.g., Creedence Clearwater Revival's) say the fields are "down in Louisiana, just about a mile from Texarkana".
-While the twin cities of Texarkana (in Texas and in Arkansas) are about 30 miles north of the Arkansas–Louisiana border, the larger Texarkana metropolitan area directly abuts the Arkansas-Louisiana state line.
+While the twin cities of Texarkana (in Texas and in Arkansas) are about 30 mi north of the Arkansas–Louisiana border, the larger Texarkana metropolitan area directly abuts the Arkansas-Louisiana state line.